fiberseq/fibertools-rs/docs/ft-predict-m6a-help.md

 Arguments:
   [BAM]
+          Input BAM file.
+If no path is provided extract will read bam data from stdin.

-          Bam HiFi file with kinetics
+          For m6A prediction, this should be a HiFi bam file with kinetics data.

+          For other commands, this should be a bam file with m6A calls.

           [default: -]